youngsm/chroma-lite/README.md

 Singularity can then be used to build an image: `sudo singularity build chroma3.simg Singularity`

-Running this image is straightforward, just remember to mount the Geant4 data.
+Running this image is pretty setraightforward.
 Your home directory will be available within the image, but other directories can be mounted as desired.

-`singularity run --nv -B /home/benland100/research/chroma_test/geant4.10.05.p01/share/Geant4-10.5.1/data/:/opt/geant4/share/Geant4-10.5.1/data/ chroma3.simg`
+`singularity run --nv chroma3.simg`

 Visualization with OpenGL and simulation with CUDA will work in this container.